papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # Registration

-Registering is now closed!
+Registering is closed!

 # Funding

+The registration fee is $525 per person.
 Carnegie will fund 100% of the cost of the retreat for its postdocs.
-Caltech astronomy will fund 50% of the cost of the retreat for its postdocs, which will correspond to approximately $250.
+Caltech astronomy will fund 50% of the cost of the retreat for its postdocs.
 The rest of the funding will have to come from the postdoc's travel funds.
 For the other institutions, there is unfortunately no funding available and thus 100% will have to come from the personal travel fund.